Canon 4000D vs Fujifilm X100F

 - More heavily discounted: Has been on the market for longer (launched in January 2017).

-If the number of relative strengths (bullet points above) is taken as a guide, the X100F is the clear winner of the contest (15 : 7 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X100F is the clear winner of the contest (17 : 7 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 4000D and the X100F in practical situations.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.